imagej/imagej.github.io/pages/BigStitcher_Flatfield_correction.md

 the file, entering the path manually or selecting the file by clicking **Browse...**.

-{% capture includecontent %} The dark and bright images should be provided as TIFF files.
+{% include sidebox-right content='The dark and bright images should be provided as TIFF files.
 The images should have the same width and height as your raw images.
-If you use 2D flatfield images to correct 3D stacks, the same correction will be applied to every slice. {% endcapture %}
+If you use 2D flatfield images to correct 3D stacks, the same correction will be applied to every slice.' %}

-{% include info-box content=includecontent %}

 Furthermore, you can **set the correction active**.
 Use this to activate or deactivate the flatfield correction to compare results.